Suited or acceptable to the purpose or circumstances

 Having, or conforming to, high moral standards or principles

-Being consistent, compatible, or in agreement with something else or a whole
+Consistent, compatible, or in agreement with something or someone else

 Shy, extremely humble and modest